cwestwater/packer-vsphere-iso/README.md

 packer build -force -var-file win2022.pkrvar.hcl -only "Windows Server 2022.vsphere-iso.win2022dc" .
 ```

+## OS Customisation

+Once the VMs have completed initial setup and Packer can connect using WinRM, four PowerShell scripts are run to perform the following:

+- Disable TLS 1.0 and 1.1
+- Removes various features
+- Disables services Microsoft recommends
+- Performs some general OS customisations

+These scripts are found in the `scripts` folder.

 ## A Note on Credentials

 The credentials needed to successfully build are as follows: